 Gonzaga Men's Basketball Schedule

 How to get Gonzaga Basketball Tickets

 However, this rule doesn’t apply to the Gonzaga Women’s Basketball team.
 It’s easy to purchase tickets from gozags.com.
 The games are fun, competitive and full of the Zag spirit and community.
-So, if you’re looking for a game at the Kennel, a women’s game is the way to go, and we highly recommend getting your Zags fix this way.
+So, if you’re looking for a game at the Kennel, the Gonzaga women’s basketball team can help you get your Zags fix as well!

 How to Pronounce Gonzaga